Inshell History, Family Crest & Coats of Arms

-Anglo-Saxon name Inshell comes from when the family resided in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Inshell belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The Anglo-Saxon name Inshell comes from when the family resided in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Inshell family

 The surname Inshell was first found in Cheshire at Minshull Vernon.
 "The manor belonged anciently to the Vernons, from whom it passed to the family of Aldeton, sometimes called Oldington and Oulton; it was subsequently divided among the Starkies, Newtons, and Minshulls."

 Later some of the family were found at Alsager, again in Cheshire.
 "The manor [of Alsager] was at an early period in the possession of the Vernon family, and subsequently in that of the family of Minshull."

 Early History of the Inshell family

 This web page shows only a small excerpt of our Inshell research.
 Another 104 words (7 lines of text) covering the years 1359, 1686, 1643, 1686, 1560, 1627, 1638, 1728, 1608, 1674 and 1662 are included under the topic Early Inshell History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Inshell include Minshull, Minshall, Minshaw, Mynshawe, Mynshewe and many more.